dropwizard/dropwizard/docs/source/manual/auth.rst

         List handlers = Lists.newArrayList(basicCredentialAuthHandler, oauthCredentialAuthHandler);
         environment.jersey().register(new AuthDynamicFeature(new ChainedAuthHandler(handlers)));
         environment.jersey().register(RolesAllowedDynamicFeature.class);
+        //If you want to use @Auth to inject a custom Principal type into your resource environment.jersey().register(new AuthValueFactoryProvider.Binder(User.class));
     }

 For this to work properly, all chained factories must produce the same type of principal, here ``User``.